 The pension industry's focus on influencing corporate governance as one way to ensure protection of the long-term value of pension plan assets may not be as relevant to the CIS industry where CIS investors are not all long-term investors.
-However, the CIS industry generally echoes the pension industry's emphasis on the requirement for CIS operators to act only in the best interests of the CIS in making decisions whether, and how, to exercise the
+However, the CIS industry generally echoes the pension industry's emphasis on the requirement for CIS operators to act only in the best interests of the CIS in making decisions whether, and how, to exercise the rights the CIS has as a shareholder of the corporations in its portfolio.
+The CIS industry also emphasizes disclosure in recognition of the principle that CIS investors can better understand their investment with information about voting and other practices relating to corporate governance.

-11 The Investment and Financial Services Association Ltd. (Australia), "Corporate Governance - A Guide for Investment Managers and Corporations," July 1999 and "Shareholder Activism Among Fund Managers: Policy and Practice," March 2001.
+The Investment and Financial Services Association Ltd. (Australia), "Corporate Governance - A Guide for Investment Managers and Corporations," July 1999 and "Shareholder Activism Among Fund Managers: Policy and Practice," March 2001 and July 2003.
 Fondbolagens Forening (The Swedish Mutual Fund Association) issued guidelines on corporate governance on February 13, 2002.
 See also the Swedish Association's report "Mutual Funds and Corporate Governance," May 22, 2001.
-Association of Unit Trusts and Investment Funds (UK) "Code of Good Practice: Institutional Investors and Corporate Governance," January 2001.
-Association (the Italian Asset Management Association) "The Independent Protocol for Asset Management Companies," January 2001.
-Swiss Funds Association SFA "Code of conduct for the Swiss fund Industry," 30 August 2000.
-Association Française de la Gestion Financière (AFG-ASFFI, the French professional association) "UCITS Professional Ethics," as modified on June 24, 1999 and "Mandated Individualised Portfolio Management Professional Ethics," April 3, 1997.
+Association of Unit Trusts and Investment Funds (UK), "Code of Good Practice: Institutional Investors and Corporate Governance," January 2001.
+Association), "The Independent Protocol for Asset Management Companies," January 2001.
+Swiss Funds Association (SFA), "Code of conduct for the Swiss fund industry," 30 August 2000.
+Association Française de la Gestion Financière (AFG-ASFFI, the French professional association), "UCITS Professional Ethics," as modified on June 24, 1999 and "Mandated Individualised Portfolio Management Professional Ethics," April 3, 1997.
 See also AFG-ASFFI's "Recommendations on Corporate Governance," adopted June 9, 1998 and amended in 2001.
+The European Federation of Investment Funds, "Investment Fund Managers as Shareholders - Statement of Principles," February 5, 2002.